About King Mojo Records

 a Top10 Hit Single "Sunshine" by "Jonathan Edwards."

-It had been three years had since then, and Dick was anxious to hear what the guys had in
+It had been three years since then, and Dick was anxious to hear what the guys had in mind

-mind as he flew south to Macon for their a meeting.
-Having a meeting over lunch with Phil
+as he flew south to Macon for their meeting.
+Having a meeting over lunch with Phil and

-and Frank was a real eye-opener, lunch consisted of "Hoppin' John" (black-eyed
+Frank was a real eye-opener, lunch consisted of "Hoppin' John" (black-eyed peas,

-peas, rice and fried fatback) along with three or four double Vodka Martinis in an iced
+rice and fried fatback) along with three or four double Vodka Martinis in iced tea

 could I keep pace with those two guys."
 As one martini led to another the two